1. Home »

 3. Notify Parties

-Within 30 days of being appointed, the personal representative must mail a Notice of Appointment to all beneficiaries.[17]
-A Notice to Creditors must also be published in a newspaper for three weeks to inform any creditors that claims against the decedent will be barred after four months.
-The personal representative is not required to mail any notice directly to creditors.[18]
+Within 30 days of being appointed, the personal representative must mail a Notice of Appointment to all beneficiaries.[16]
+A Notice to Creditors must also be published in a newspaper once a week for three weeks to inform any creditors that claims against the decedent will be barred after four months.
+The personal representative is not required to mail any notice directly to creditors.[17]
+However, interested parties may demand that the personal representative provide them with a notice of any filing related to the estate.[18]

 4. Create Inventory and Settle Estate

-Once the notices are delivered and published, the personal representative must prepare and file an Inventory within nine months after their appointment.
-Copies of the Inventory should be sent to interested parties upon their request.[19]
+Once the notices are delivered and published, the personal representative must prepare an Inventory within nine months after their appointment, and send copies to interested parties upon their request.[19]
+The Inventory may also be filed with the court, though not mandatory.

 5. File Closing Statement

-Once the estate is fully administered, the period for creditors to submit claims has expired, and six months since the personal representative’s appointment has passed, a Closing Statement must be filed with the court.[21]
-The Closing Statement must be given to beneficiaries with an Account of the administration and to any creditors with pending claims.[22]
+Once the estate is fully administered, the period for creditors to submit claims has expired, and six months since the personal representative’s appointment has passed, a Closing Statement can be filed with the court.[20]
+The Closing Statement and an Accounting must be given to all beneficiaries, and a copy of the Closing Statement should be sent to any creditors with pending claims.[21]

 If no proceedings are pending against the personal representative after one year from the Closing Statement’s filing, they are relieved of any further duties.